simracingtools/racecontrol/README.md

 	# directory as teamtactics.exe
 	firebase = <firestoreCedentials.json>

-	# Each team member has to configure its own iRacing ID here
-	iracingId = <your iRacingId>

 	# Proxy configuration.
 The given URL will be used as Proxy on both http and
 	# https protocol
 	;proxy = <Proxy URL>